-- All retained trees must be protected by the erection of protective barriers and/or ground protection prior to the commencement of any works and such barriers will remain in place during the entire course of the development. - No fires can be lit within 10m of the canopies of trees to be retained. - Designated Construction Exclusion Zones (CEZ) must be suitably identified and maintained to ensure that trees remain protected.
-Storage or stockpiling areas, temporary road access, accommodation and other facilities are to be located outside of RPAs, inside designated sites away from retained trees and all care must be taken to prevent the leakage or spilling of harmful materials into the soil. - No excavations or soil stripping or general disturbance and compaction of the existing soil strata is permitted within the RPA of any tree to be retained unless methodologies to do so have been described within a consented AMS document.

-5.5 All scheduled tree works must be carried out prior to the commencement of any site works and before the erection of tree protection measures.

-5.6 A copy of the Tree Protection Plan and any accompanying Arboricultural Method Statement will be made available and retained on site at all times.
+- It is understood that the construction works are all contained inside the courtyard, which is surrounded by brick walls.
+This negates the need for a scheme of tree protection fencing across the site. - No fires can be lit within 10m of the canopies of trees to be retained.

+- Designated Construction Exclusion Zones (CEZ) must be suitably identified and maintained to ensure that trees remain protected.
+Storage or stockpiling areas, temporary road access, accommodation and other facilities are to be located outside of RPAs, inside designated sites away from retained trees and all care must be taken to prevent the leakage or spilling of harmful materials into the soil. - No excavations or soil stripping or general disturbance and compaction of the existing soil strata is permitted within the RPA of any tree to be retained unless methodologies to do so have been described within a consented AMS document. - All scheduled tree works must be carried out prior to the commencement of any site works and before the erection of tree protection measures. - A copy of the Tree Protection Plan and any accompanying Arboricultural Method Statement will be made available and retained on site at all times.